Language Education Training Speech

 Sarah is a mum to two children, one of whom has Down syndrome and attended services at Down Syndrome Education International.
 She has attended a wide range of training specifically relating to Down syndrome in her role as a parent.
 She was involved in the piloting and review of the See and Learn resources as well as reviewing the Reading and Language Intervention programme for children with Down syndrome.

 Sarah is a member of the Down Syndrome Research Forum where she has presented on education and services for children with Down syndrome and research ideas.
-Sarah is involved in our current research project looking at inclusion experiences of children with Down syndrome.
+Sarah is involved in our current research project looking at education experiences of children with Down syndrome.

 Sarah has been with LETS Go! since 2013 and delivers training for parents and professionals on a range of Early Years and Primary school age topics related to Down syndrome.
 She also delivers education sessions to pupils in school through class assemblies and practical workshops.

-Sarah also manages the Specialist Outreach Support for Foundation Stage and Key Stage 1 children as well as delivering the Early Development Groups for pre-school age children focussing on early literacy, numeracy and fine motor skills.
+Sarah manages the Specialist Outreach Support for Foundation Stage and Key Stage 1 children as well as delivering the Early Development Groups for pre-school age children focussing on early literacy, numeracy and fine motor skills.

 Sarah has 18 years of primary teaching experience, specialising in Early Years and Key Stage 1.
 She has worked with many children with a variety of additional needs within a mainstream setting, and is passionate about successful inclusion.